arkwave/therustbook/notes.md

     - `dbg!()` macro - takes ownership of an expression, prints file and line number, and then returns ownership.
     - can specify `#[derive(Debug)]` on a struct to use println! statements - this implements the Debug trait on the struct defined.

+- Structs can have two kinds of methods:
+    - instance methods. these take some variant of `self, &self, &mut self` as arguments.
+Called by `instance.method()`.
+    - classmethods, which do not.
+Called by `Struct::method`.

+### Enums & Pattern Matching